 Alexander’s Expedition to India

-- Notable among the regional rulers were Ambhi, the king of Taxila, and Porus, whose dominion extended between the Jhelum and Chenab rivers.
+Despite the diversity and independence of these territories, Alexander faced relatively little resistance in conquering them.
+Key regional rulers included Ambhi, the king of Taxila, and Porus, whose kingdom lay between the Jhelum and Chenab rivers.

 Ambhi and Porus

-Following the successful conquest of Iran, Alexander advanced towards Kabul and subsequently crossed the Khyber Pass, entering India and reaching the Indus River.
-The invasion had immediate implications for India.
+After successfully conquering Iran, Alexander advanced towards Kabul and crossed the Khyber Pass, entering the Indian subcontinent and reaching the Indus River.
+This invasion had immediate and significant consequences for India.

 Alexander in India